sharpecs/caladenia/README.md

 <!-- ABOUT THE PROJECT -->
 ### Features

-_Caladenia_ orchids are commonly known as spider orchids which consist of 136 species in Western Australia.
+_Caladenia_ orchids are commonly known as spider orchids which consist of about 136 species in Western Australia (iNaturalist).
 The dataset used for this exercise contains 16 species, with cowslip orchids (_C. flava_) being the most commonly observed in the region.
 For this analysis, the recorded species have been informally grouped into a binary classification: those with long, narrow sepals and petals (“spiders”) and those with broader ones (“broad-sepals”).

 <figure>
     <center>